 What Is Reclaimed Wood?

 Reclaimed wood is salvaged wood from old barns and structures.
 It is any wood that has previously been used in an old building or project instead of using new wood.
 This ensures the wood lives on, saving it from entering a landfill to rot and waste away.

 Reclaimed wood is warm, versatile and full to the brim with history.
 Since it does not rely on new cut trees or timber, it has much less of an environmental impact than using new wood or another building material.
 It also is not a manufactured product, with all the chemicals and issues that entails.

-When it comes to durability, reclaimed wood is up to 40 points harder on the Janka hardness scale than virgin wood because it comes from old-growth trees that have expanded from the elements instead of first-generation forest trees.
+When it comes to durability, reclaimed lumber is up to 40 points harder on the Janka hardness scale than virgin wood because it comes from old-growth trees that have expanded from the elements instead of first-generation forest trees.

 Where Does Reclaimed Wood Come From?

 Reclaimed wood is salvaged wood from old buildings, old barns and other rural structures that pre-date the 1930s.
 Out of respect for the heritage and architectural history of buildings, Elmwood only deconstructs buildings and barns that are condemned, abandoned or completely beyond repair.

 Reclaimed wood is readied for use with a multi-step process that transforms it from its previous condition into the beautifully milled and ready-to-use wood that you can purchase from Elmwood.
 After the old-growth wood is salvaged from an old building, it is received at our warehouse to be denailed.

 The barn wood is given a thorough, deep surface cleaning with a high-pressure washer to remove any dirt or debris.
 This process also ensures a uniform surface color and finish for the finished product.